-Pediatrician suspected in 'racially motivated' attack on Southern University student-athlete arrested
+Southern University says alleged student-athlete attack was 'racially motivated,' police say otherwise

 BYU PLAYERS JOIN BOISE STATE AT MIDFIELD FOR TEAM PRAYER: ‘WE’RE NOT GOING TO TURN THAT DOWN’

-Southern’s athletic director Roman Banks issued a statement clarifying the nature of the incident.
+Southern’s athletic director Roman Banks issued a statement Tuesday regarding the inccident.

 “We are aware of a reported off-campus verbal and physical assault involving a female Southern University student-athlete and a bystander,” the statement began.
 “At this time, we believe the incident was racially motivated and are wholly and completely focused on the safety and well-being of our student-athletes.”